[HISTORY: Adopted by the Rockland County Legislature 4-14-2026 by L.L. No. 4-2026.[1] Amendments noted where applicable.]

 F.

-No additional work shall be performed without prior written authorization of the person contracting for the construction of the home improvement.
-Any such authorization shall be on a contract change-order form, showing the agreed terms and reasons for such changes and shall be approved by both parties in writing.
+No additional work in excess of $500 shall be performed without prior written authorization of the person contracting for the construction of the home improvement.
+Any such authorization shall be on a contract change-order form, showing the agreed terms and reasons for such changes, and shall be approved by both parties in writing.
 Any such change-order forms shall be incorporated in, and become part of, the contract.

 The contract shall contain not less than a one-year warranty guaranteeing the quality of workmanship.